 Coach Penland joined the Wolves coaching staff in 2014.
 Since then he has taken a team through our program and as served as a pitching instructor for the organization.
 Currently, his role is the Director of Baseball Operations.
 He oversees the overall development of players, as well as scheduling and planning workouts and practices.
 His duties also include the overall vision and direction of the program, and office management.
 Justin is from Louisville, KY and played baseball at Butler High School.
 With the Bears he was a four-year starting pitcher and was a dominant force on the mound.
 Justin was a leader on and off the field and team captain.
 He was recruited by Spalding University and was a pitcher at the school from 2006-2009.
 He received All-Conference honors in 2006 and 2009 and was an Academic All-American in 2009.
 After graduation in 2009 with a Bachelor’s Degree in Business, he went on to coach at Desales High School and Butler High School.
 He resides in Louisville with his wife Jenny and sons Ace and Knox.

-Coach Ridge is entering his third year as a Wolves coach and is the head coach of the 11U team.
-Wolves teams under Teague have had a tremendous amount of success with multiple USSSA championships.
+Coach Ridge is entering his fourth year as a Wolves coach and is the head coach of the 12U team.
+Wolves teams under Teague have had a tremendous amount of success with multiple USSSA championships, including the 11u USSSA team of the year honors.
 Teague has a long history of coaching youth athletics and being involved in the sports community.
 He is currently the Athletic Director at Ascension Catholic School where he has also coached basketball for the last 16 years.
 Teague made is mark athletically on the golf course where he was a standout golfer at St. Xavier High School, Belmont University, and eventually as PGA Professional.
 After a successful professional golf career Teague started a Marketing agency called Talgrace Marketing which he currently owns and operates.
 Teague is a member of the American Baseball Coaches of America (ABCA) and a member of the National Interscholastic Athletic Administrators Association (NIAAA).
 Teague and his wife Laura have two kid’s Talin and Nanette.

 Coach Gangler was the first addition to Wolves coaching staff in 2012.
 He has been a head coach of three separate Wolves teams over his 7 years with us.
 He holds the record for most tournament championships as a coach, (Just ask him about it).
 Anthony has retired from being a head coach and in the 2020 season will act as a roving pitching and hitting instructor for the organization.
 Anthony grew up in Sandusky, Michigan and went to Sandusky High School.
 During his high school career, he was a three-time First Team All-State player and Two-time First Team All-State pitcher.
 After high school he went on to play at St. Clair County Community College in Michigan as a starting pitcher and closer for two years.
 He was then recruited and picked up by Spalding University in 2005.
 He was a relief pitcher his junior season, and in his senior year he won a starting pitcher role.
 Also, in his senior season he played center field and hit in the leadoff spot.
 Anthony received All-American honors as a Center fielder in his final season.
 After his playing career was over he became an assistant pitching and outfield coach at Spalding University.
 During this time he completed his Bachelor’s Degree in Business.
 Coach Gangler believes that wins are not as important as the development of young players and seeing them progress to the college level.